onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration/openid_saml_configuration_19_02.md

     supportedIdps => [

-        % basicAuth is a special IdP id reserved for signing in with
+        % basicAuth is a special IdP id reserved for signing in with username & password
-        % username & password (basicAuth), there can be only one entry using this protocol.
+        % and the only valid config entry using the basicAuth protocol.
         {basicAuth, #{
             % Configuration of the login page button displayName => "username & password",